 On the other hand, over 58.000 deaths were recorded between January and June, with most of the deceased aged between 85 and 89.
 The balance of natural change was therefore negative by around 2.300.

-The increase of the population was only due to the arrival of foreigners, with a net migration balance of 17.700: while 11.500 people emigrated from the Czech Republic, nearly 30.000 foreigners immigrated to the country during the first half of the year.
+The increase of the Czech population was only due to the arrival of immigrants and foreigners, with a net migration balance of 17.700: while 11.500 people emigrated from the Czech Republic, nearly 30.000 foreigners immigrated to the country during the first half of the year.
 Quite expectedly, these are not migrants or asylum-seekers from Africa and the Middle-East we’re talking about – the Czech government, along with its Visegrad neighbours, has repeatedly refused to take in migrants arriving in Europe through the Mediterranean Sea since the start of the refugee crisis.

 A vast majority of the foreigners arriving in the Czech Republic come from neighboring Central and Eastern European countries, in search of better job opportunities, work conditions and higher wages.
 Ukrainians (net migration balance of 5.600), Slovaks (2.700), as well as Romanians and Bulgarians (1.100 each) made up most of the new arrivals this year.